MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Integrating-Dynamics-CRM-in-Dynamics-NAV.md

 [!INCLUDE[crm_md](includes/crm_md.md)] integration enables you to couple [!INCLUDE[crm_md](includes/crm_md.md)] records with [!INCLUDE[navnow_md](includes/navnow_md.md)] records - essentially linking the records together.
 Once coupled, you can access [!INCLUDE[crm_md](includes/crm_md.md)] records from [!INCLUDE[navnow_md](includes/navnow_md.md)] and, for some entities, access [!INCLUDE[navnow_md](includes/navnow_md.md)] records from [!INCLUDE[crm_md](includes/crm_md.md)] (see the note after the following table).
 You can also synchronize data between records so that data is the same in both systems.

 > [!NOTE]
 > For [!INCLUDE[navnow_md](includes/navnow_md.md)] fields of type Option, only records for options that also exist in [!INCLUDE[crm_md](includes/crm_md.md)] can be synchronized.
-During synchronization, such non-mapped options are ignored, the missing options are appended to the related [!INCLUDE[navnow_md](includes/navnow_md.md)] table and added to the **CRM Option Mapping** system table for manual handling later, for example, by adding the missing options in either product and then updating the mapping.
+During synchronization, such non-mapped options are ignored, the missing options are appended to the related [!INCLUDE[navnow_md](includes/navnow_md.md)] table and added to the **CRM Option Mapping** system table for manual handling later, for example by adding the missing options in either product and then updating the mapping.
 For more information, see the "Handling Missing Option Values" section.

 The following table describes the [!INCLUDE[crm_md](includes/crm_md.md)] entities that are integrated with [!INCLUDE[navnow_md](includes/navnow_md.md)] record types (tables) in the default implementation and the supported features.